DataDog/documentation/content/en/logs/processing/logs_to_metrics.md

 ## Feedback

 Datadog would love to receive your feedback on this feature.
-You can submit your feedback directly from this form.
+You can submit your feedback directly from [this form][9].

 ## Further Reading